 The College encourages applicants to contact the College in the way that they are most comfortable; whether it is in person, by phone, by email, fax or mail.
-There is a list of the appropriate staff contact people available on the College website.
+There is a staff contact list available on the College's website.
+The College has a central registration extension and email address which goes to two staff members and increases the likelihood that one individual will be available to immediately take a call or more quickly return an email.